pmoraless/hamusic/README.md

 ### A project designed to analyze different types of music associated with Hamiltonian cycles and paths, and to find common trends among them.

 ## About the Project
-Hamusic (short for Hamiltonian Music) is a collection of algorithms: data scraping, sorting, algorithm C, and algorithm D, as well as assorted utilities (data processing tools, data visualization tools, etc).
+Hamusic (short for Hamiltonian Music) is a collection of algorithms: data scraping, backtracking and depth-first search, as well as assorted utilities (data processing tools, data visualization tools, etc).
+We use two methods to process data: pre-processing and post-processing.
 Hamusic was created by, and is the intellectual property of, Annie Chu, Rajiv Perera, Anusha Karandikar and Priscila Morales.
 Its ultimate purpose is to analyze a set of songs to find Hamiltonian patterns and update an algorithm to visualize songs that connect well perceptually  through data analytics and computing.

 <p align="center">
   <img src="https://github.com/pmoraless/hamusic/blob/9fb1500921a3f06e091d08e4e0f7b8932a18d43b/images/hamusic2.gif"/>